Welcome

 Recent News

-» Nanopore sequencing of 1000 Genomes Project samples to build a comprehensive catalog of human genetic variation
+» High-coverage nanopore sequencing of samples from the 1000 Genomes Project to build a comprehensive catalog of human genetic variation

 (past news)